 Obviously, if I were to plan a trip to New Zealand or Australia, it would cost a considerable amount more on airfare.

-If you are travelling on a shoestring budget, you do not need to go halfway across the world to experience new cultures, new foods and new cities.
+If you are traveling on a shoestring budget, you do not need to go halfway across the world to experience new cultures, new foods, and new cities.
 Often, you can find these places on your doorstep.

 Also, take into considering your currency conversion rate and the cost of living in the place that you are visiting.
 Ideally, you want to visit a country where the exchange rate works in your favour and you can get a lot for your money.